A stuffy or congested nose occurs when the tissues lining it become swollen. The swelling is due to inflamed blood vessels.

-Call your doctor if you or your child have any of the following:
+Call your doctor for any of the following:

-Your doctor may perform a physical examination, focusing on the upper respiratory system, ears, nose, and throat.
+Your doctor may perform a physical exam that focuses on the ears, nose, throat, and airways.

 Nose - congested; Congested nose; Runny nose; Postnasal drip; Rhinorrhea: nasal congestion

-Manning S. Medical management of nasosinus infectious and inflammatory disease.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-4th ed.
-Philadelphia, Pa: Mosby Elsevier; 2005:chap 52.
+Manning SC.
+Medical management of nasosinus infectious and inflammatory disease.
+In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
+5th ed.
+Philadelphia, Pa: Mosby Elsevier; 2010:chap 50.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.